legluondunet/MyLittleLutrisScripts/Doom - Final/README.md

-# DOOM - Brutal Doom mod - GZDoom
+# Final DOOM - TNT - Brutal Doom mod - GZDoom

 ### Description:
 This script will facilitate you install of this game on Linux OS: